Strong $F$-regularity and the Uniform Symbolic Topology Property: Introduction

 \subsection{Paper Organization}

-Section~\ref{Section Preliminary} organizes preliminary results on $F$-finite rings, linear comparison of ideal topologies, splitting ideals, uniform properties of Noetherian rings, and the theory of uniform symbolic multipliers.
-Section~\ref{Section Groundwork on powers and splitting ideals} significantly builds upon the prime characteristic theory presented in the preliminary section and consists of results that are referenced in a sequence of inductive arguments that is the proof Main Theorems~\ref{Main theorem USTP in SFR rings} and \ref{Main Theorem USTP for splitting ideals}.
-Theorem~\ref{Theorem Splitting ideals and powers of ideals} is a result of independent interest and is applicable to any $F$-finite domain.
+Section~\ref{Section Preliminary} organizes preliminary results on $F$-finite rings, linear comparison of ideal topologies, splitting ideals, a background of uniform properties of Noetherian rings, and the theory of uniform symbolic multipliers.
+Section~\ref{Section Groundwork on powers and splitting ideals} significantly builds upon the prime characteristic theory presented in the preliminary section.
+Theorem~\ref{Theorem Splitting ideals and powers of ideals} is an interesting insight into splitting ideals as it is applicable to any $F$-finite domain.

 \begin{maintheorem}[Theorem~\ref{Theorem Splitting ideals and powers of ideals}] Let $R$ be an $F$-finite domain of prime characteristic $p > 0$.
 There exists a constant $C$ such that for all ideals $I \subseteq R$ and $e \in \mathbb{N}$,